mryan99/toiletfungus/README.md

 - 👋 Hi, I’m @toiletfungus
 - 👀 I’m interested in developing my skills by contributing to challenging and rewarding projects
-- 🌱 I’m currently learning Java, C++, Python, and Node.js
+- 🌱 I’m currently learning Java, C++, Python, Node.js, and Blockchain
 - 💞️ I’m looking to collaborate on fun and unique projects
 - 📫 How to reach me: my personal email is wieserm610@gmail.com